Youria1/huangxl.github.io/_pages/about.md

 For more info
 ------
-You can find my CV here:[hxl_cv](../assets/hxl_cv) More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+You can find my CV here:[hxl_cv](../assets/cv_hxl)

+More info about Google Scholar research can be found on [the page](https://scholar.google.com/citations?user=o39MFWsAAAAJ&hl=zh-CN).
+If you are interested about my research, please feel free to contact me via [email](huangxl21@m.fudan.edu.cn).